A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Introduction

-Mathematically, quantum circuits can be represented as unitary matrices, which transform initial quantum states (represented as vectors) to desired output states.
-The size of this matrix representation grows exponentially with the size of the quantum system, which makes it a great challenge to even simulate a quantum random circuit with a modest size and a shallow depth.
-In order to alleviate the challenge and to provide a compact, canonical, and efficient representation for quantum functionalities, several decision diagram style data structures have been proposed, including the Quantum Information Decision Diagram (QuIDD) \cite{viamontes2003improving} and the Quantum Multiple-Valued Decision Diagrams (QMDD) \cite{niemann2015qmdds}.
-The QuIDD is a variant of the Algebraic Decision Diagram (ADD) \cite{bahar1997algebric} by restricting values to complex numbers, which are indexed by integers, and interleaving row and column variables in the variable ordering.
-In contrast, the QMDD partitions a transformation matrix into four submatrices of equal size, which in turn are partitioned similarly, and uses shared nodes to represent submatrices differing in only a constant coefficient.
+In order to alleviate the challenge and to provide a compact, canonical, and efficient representation for quantum functionalities, several decision diagram style data structures have been proposed, including Quantum Information Decision Diagrams (QuIDDs) \cite{viamontes2003improving}, Quantum Multiple-Valued Decision Diagrams (QMDDs) \cite{niemann2015qmdds}, and Decision Diagrams for Matrix Functions (DDMFs) \cite{yamashita2008ddmf}.
+QuIDD is a variant of Algebraic Decision Diagrams (ADDs) \cite{bahar1997algebric} by restricting values to complex numbers, which are indexed by integers, and interleaving row and column variables in the variable ordering.
+In contrast, QMDD partitions a transformation matrix into four sub-matrices of equal size, which in turn are partitioned similarly, and uses shared nodes to represent sub-matrices differing in only a constant coefficient.
+Evaluations in \cite{niemann2015qmdds} showed that QMDDs offer a compact representation for large unitary (transformation) matrices.
+Consequently, they provide a compact and canonical representation for the functionality of quantum circuits.
+Indeed, QMDDs have been successfully used in simulation \cite{zulehner2018advanced} and equivalence checking \cite{burgholzer2020improved,burgholzer2020advanced} of quantum circuits as well as verifying the correctness of quantum circuits compilation \cite{wille2020efficient}.
+DDMFs provide an efficient verification scheme for the class of so-called semi-classical quantum circuits \cite{yamashita2008ddmf}.
+Very recently, two new decision diagram methods \cite{tsai2020bit,vinkhuijzen2021limdd} have been proposed, both demonstrating superiority than QMDD in some simulation tasks.
+Note that these methods cannot be directly used for representing the unitary matrix of a quantum circuit.